cdio/caio/README.md

 # caio - 8-bit home computers emulator

-caio is an emulator of hardware platforms with a strong focus on old 8-bit home computers.
+caio is an emulator of hardware platforms with a strong focus on 8-bit home computers and consoles.<br>

-At the moment the following platforms are emulated:
+The following platforms are emulated:
 - Commodore 64
 - NES (Nintendo Entertainment System)
 - Sinclair ZX-80